 The Birman is one of the more popular cats.
 In a cat breed popularity survey (currently running) on this site this breed ranks just outside the top 10 (at early 2008).
 There are about 70 breeds listed on this site.
-Click on the link to see the top 10 cat breeds (opens new window to Google spreadsheet) in popularity.
 This cat breed may be more popular in the UK as at one time it was about 4th most popular.
 Of course popularity is a fickle thing.

 The origin of this breed, in the Western World, is from the importation of a female Birman Cat from Burma into France (see below).
 This cat had kittens, the only survivor of which was a female, who was outcrossed with Siamese, Colourpoints (Himalayans) and White Longhairs.
 The development of the breed in the West had then begun.